holloway87/gb_snake/README.md

 ----

 * find a more efficient way to place a new apple at random location
-* initialize the random seed at the beginning
 * add levels with different borders
 * add score
 * add menu